-Symptom Probable cause Repeated "Keyboard ERROR" at computer power-up.
-Loose cable from the server to the CIM.
-Loose Cat5e UTP cable. • Paragon II components may be out of order.
-Verify that the server recognizes a keyboard that is directly connected.
+Symptom Probable cause recognizes a keyboard that is directly connected.
 Contact Raritan Technical support for assistance.
 See the last page for global contact information.
 Keyboard suddenly Loose keyboard cable connection. locks-up when a particular computer is selected, but operates normally when other computers are selected. • Voltage spike (increase) or brown out (decrease) in power supply to connected Paragon II switch.
 Turn off the Switch, wait for 20 seconds, and then turn on the unit.
 Powering Switch from a UPS avoids variation in power supply to Switch.
 Repeated "MOUSE Loose mouse cable from the server to the CIM INSTALLATION FAILURE" at computer power-up. • Loose Cat5 UTP cable.
 If an error occurs only with new servers being added to the system, contact Raritan Technical Support for assistance-mouse emulation firmware may need to be upgraded for compatibility with newer servers.
 See the last page for global contact information.
-Mouse suddenly locks Loose cable from the server to the CIM. up when a particular computer is selected, Loose Cat5 UTP cable. but operates normally when other computers are selected. • Paragon II components may be out of order.
+Mouse suddenly locks Loose cable from the server to the CIM. up when a particular computer is selected, Loose Cat5 UTP cable.
+Paragon II components may be out of order.
 Verify that the server works with a mouse directly connected.
 Contact Raritan Technical support for assistance.
 See the last page for global contact information.
 OSUI non-functional.
 Replace the keyboard.
 OSUI works only with PS/2 or extended AT-style keyboards.
 Video is "fuzzy" or out of focus.
-Video Gain Adjustment is required (especially needed with LCD flat panel monitors).
-Activate OSUI (by pressing the Scroll Lock key twice rapidly). • Use numeric keypad + and - keys to adjust the video image until it is in focus.
+Video Gain Adjustment is required (especially needed with LCD flat panel monitors). • Activate OSUI (by pressing the Scroll Lock key twice rapidly). • Use numeric keypad + and - keys to adjust the video image until it is in focus.
 The USB Combo keyboard and USB mouse do not function properly.
 You may not follow the procedure described in this user guide to connect the USB Combo keyboard and mouse.
 Power cycle the user station to resolve the issue.
-See How to Connect a USB Combo Keyboard (on page 48) for more information.
+See How to Connect a USB Combo Keyboard (on page 49) for more information.
 Access to an available channel is unsuccessful and the OSUI shows "Switch busy.
 Please try again."
 If two or more users highlight the same channel and press Enter to access the channel almost "at the same second," the access conflict occurs.
 The system will accept one user's access and reject the others.
 Those who are rejected see the message "Switch busy.
 Please try again." on the OSUI.
-When this occurs, try to access the same channel again seconds
+When this occurs, try to access the same channel again seconds later in the PC Share or Public View mode, or after the occupying user releases the channel in the Private mode.